Montimage/mmt-operator/README.md

 - `attribute`
 - `value` is a primitive value: number, string.
 It must not be an Object or Array.

-Once MMT-Operator is up and running, open your favorite browser and goto
+Once MMT-Operator is up and running, open your favorite Web browser and goto

     localhost:8080